-- the woman is given the opportunity to discuss the results with health professionals who are knowledgeable about Down's syndrome, Edwards' syndrome or Patau's syndrome.
-This will include support for either continuing the pregnancy or a termination of pregnancy - if the woman chooses to continue with her pregnancy a referral to appropriate paediatric and support services should be made - a pregnancy outcome should be recorded and a mechanism should be in place to alert the practitioners providing subsequent care (including the newborn physical examination)

-if termination of pregnancy is accepted, this should be undertaken in line with the Abortion Act 1967 and RCOG guidance
+- the woman is given the opportunity to discuss the results with health professionals who are knowledgeable about the identified fetal anomaly.
+This will include the offer of a termination of pregnancy or continuing support through pregnancy - if the woman chooses to continue with her pregnancy a referral to appropriate paediatric and support services should be made - following diagnosis of a fetal anomaly (either by ultrasound or PND), information should be shared between the specialist teams, maternity services and primary care to ensure appropriate pregnancy management/delivery of the baby and monitoring of screening outcomes - a pregnancy outcome should be recorded and a mechanism should be in place to alert the practitioners providing subsequent care (including the newborn physical examination) - if termination of pregnancy is accepted, this should be undertaken in line with the Abortion Act 1967 and RCOG guidance

-When a baby is born unexpectedly affected by one of the conditions screened for, a clinical review of the screening pathway will be undertaken and any learning shared to support ongoing quality improvement of the screening programme.
+When a baby is born unexpectedly affected by one of the 11 auditable conditions, a clinical review of the screening pathway should be undertaken and any learning shared to support ongoing quality improvement of the screening programme.

-All providers are expected to review and risk assess local screening pathways in the light of national NHS FASP programme guidance and work with the screening quality assurance service (SQAS), and NHS England and NHS Improvement screening and immunisation teams to develop, implement and maintain appropriate risk reduction measures.
+All providers are expected to review and risk assess local pathways in the light of national FASP programme guidance and work with the screening quality assurance service and NHS England and NHS Improvement screening and immunisation teams to develop, implement and maintain appropriate risk reduction measures.
 This should involve mechanisms to audit implementation, report incidents, ensure staff training, development and competencies, and have appropriate links with internal governance arrangements.